Ahish9009/CarAI/README.md

 ## Issues

-	- Car turning animation isn't smooth possibly because car is positioned using top left corner of the car image
+	- (FIXED) Car turning animation isn't smooth possibly because car is positioned using top left corner of the car image